thenativeweb/wolkenkit-depot-client-js/README.md

 # wolkenkit-depot-client

-wolkenkit-depot-client is a client to access the wolkenkit-depot blob storage.
+wolkenkit-depot-client is a client for accessing wolkenkit file storage.

 ## Documentation

-See [accessing blob storage](https://docs.wolkenkit.io/latest/reference/using-blob-storage/accessing-blob-storage/) on how to use this module to store files as blobs from within a [wolkenkit](https://www.wolkenkit.io) application.
+See [storing large files](https://docs.wolkenkit.io/latest/reference/storing-large-files/accessing-file-storage/) on how to use this module to store large files from within a [wolkenkit](https://www.wolkenkit.io) application.

 ## Running the build